EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

-- Local port forwarding
 - Generic TCP forwarding
+- Temporarily allow unknown keys for SSH local port forwarding
+- Allow user-provided key fingerprints for a tunnel
+- Option to garbage-collect TCP/WebSocket connections
 - Use env_logger
-- Option to garbage-collect TCP/WebSocket connections
 - API-based password authentication
 - Admin interface through SSH
 - Documentation